harshnakrani14/event-management-system/README.md

 ## Acknowledgments
 - Thanks to the Spring community for their excellent documentation and support.
 - Special thanks to the contributors of the libraries used in this project.
+- Finally, a big thank you to my team leaders for giving me excellent guidance throughout the project.